Skip to main content

 Cosponsorship

-When someone is creating an idea there will be a field where cosponsors can be invited to be cosponsor.
-The cosponsors need an account on the platform and they will receive an email with the invite to cosponsor a proposal.
+When someone is creating a proposals there will be a field where cosponsors can be invited to be cosponsor.
+The cosponsors need an account on the platform to be invited and they will receive an email with the invite to cosponsor a proposal.

 Setting up the input form